MayarAlaa/Life-At-ITI/README.md

 # Life-At-ITI

-So, الحمد لله,I quitted my job because I got accepted at ITI.
+**So, الحمد لله,I quitted my job because I got accepted at ITI.
 I'm so excited .This is a new chapter in my life.
 A new adventure I've chosen.
 Not an easy one though.
-I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.
+I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

-# Week 6:*Sigh of despair*
+# Week 6 : *Sigh of despair*
 I still panic anytime I'm asked to present something in front of my teammates.
 At the end of the week, I'm supposed to do a 15-minute presentation on any topic I choose.
 I haven't chosen the topic yet.

 I had a exam in C. I didn't do well.
 I wasn't sure of most of my answers.
 But the exam made me realize that I need to change my way of studying a little bit.
 I should understand the reason of the compilation errors I meet ,give more and nore attention to every line of code I write down in the assignments.
 This would need much more time which I don't have.